osbuild/guides/osbuild-composer/src/developer-guide/releasing.md

 ## Upstream release

+Note: [Upstream releases are done automatically][upstream-release] on a fortnightly alternating schedule, meaning one week we release osbuild and then the next week we release osbuild-composer.

+### Manual upstream release

 Navigate to your local repository in your terminal and call the `release.py` script.
 It will interactively take you through the following steps:

 1. Gather all pull request titles merged to `main` since the latest release tag